dancancro/great-big-example-application/README.md

 I agree.
 That's why I created utility functions to hold all the common code and got rid of plural names to enable generic handling, and I replaced static action type definitions with dynamic functions that combine slice nouns and action verbs.
-It also turns out that most of the tricky RxJS code is also boilerplate code that now resides inside functions that you don't have to mess most of the time.
+It also turns out that most of the tricky RxJS code is also boilerplate code that now resides inside functions that you don't have to mess with most of the time.
 So you should be able to get productive on an app that uses Observables without first having to be an expert at them, which is hard.

 That's a pretty big benefit.
 What could be seen as costs of doing that?